FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 ## Generating the environment

 In order to create our aforementioned environment we start by creating a directory that will contain our isolated environment, e.g. ``venv``, on our local Linux machine.
-We will now populate this directory with wheel files of all libraries that our PySpark application uses.
+Then we will populate this directory with the wheel files of all libraries that our PySpark application uses.
 Since wheel files contain compiled code they are dependent on the exact Python version and platform.
 For us this means we have to make sure that we use the same platform and Python version locally as we gonna use on the Spark cluster.
 In my case the cluster runs Ubuntu Trusty Linux with Python 3.4.
-To replicate that locally it's best to use an Anaconda environment:
+To replicate this locally it's best to use a conda environment:

 ```bash
 conda create -n py34 python=3.4
 source activate py34
 ```
-Having activated the environment, we just use ``pip download`` to download all the requirements of our PySpark application as wheel files.
+Having activated the conda environment, we just use ``pip download`` to download all the requirements of our PySpark application as wheel files.
 In case there is no wheel file available, ``pip`` will download a source-based ``tar.gz`` file instead but we can easily generate a wheel from it.
 To do so, we just unpack the archive, change into the directory and type ``python setup.py bdist_wheel``.
-A wheel file should now reside in the `dist` folder.
+A wheel file should now reside in the `dist` subdirectory.
 At this point one should also be aware that some wheel files come with low-level Linux dependencies that just need to be installed by a sysadmin on every host, e.g. ``python3-dev`` and ``unixodbc-dev``.

 Now we copy the wheel files of all our PySpark application's dependencies into the ``venv`` directory.
-Then we unpack them with ``unzip`` since they are just normal zip files with a strange suffix.
+After that, we unpack them with ``unzip`` since they are just normal zip files with a strange suffix.
 Finally, we push everything to HDFS, e.g. ``/my_venvs/venv``, using ``hdfs dfs -put ./venv /my_venvs/venv`` and make sure that the files are readable by anyone.

 ## Bootstrapping the environment

 When our PySpark application runs the first thing we do is calling ``sc.addFile`` on every file in ``/my_venvs/venv``.
-Since this will also set the ``PYTHONPATH`` correctly, importing any library wit put into ``venv`` will just work.
+Since this will also set the ``PYTHONPATH`` correctly, importing any library which resides in ``venv`` will just work.
 If our Python application itself is also nicely structured as a Python package (maybe using [PyScaffold][]) we can also push it to ``/my_venvs/venv``.
-This allows us to split the code that sets ups the environment on PySpark with ``sc.addFile`` from our actual application.
+This allows us to roll full-blown PySpark applications and nicely separates the boilerplate code that bootstraps our isolated environment from it.

-Let's say our actual PySpark application is a Python package called ``my_pyspark_app``.
+Let's assume our PySpark application is a Python package called ``my_pyspark_app``.
 The boilerplate code to bootstrap ``my_pyspark_app``, i.e. to activate the isolated environment on Spark, will be in the module ``activate_env.py``.
 When we submit our Spark job we will specify this module and specify the environment as an argument, e.g.:

 ```bash
 PYSPARK_PYTHON=python3.4 /opt/spark/bin/spark-submit --master yarn --deploy-mode cluster \